Dr-Virpid/monty/README.md

-# Alx Collaboration Task
+# Alx Task
-Tasks on stacks and Queue in C programming language by [Ogunbona Jesutofunmi](https://github.com/Dr-Virpid) and [Teddyyoung](https://github.com/Teddyoung)
+Tasks on stacks and Queue in C programming language by [Ogunbona Jesutofunmi](https://github.com/Dr-Virpid)